FCSCinCyberSpace/documents/rulebook_en.md

 Ideal Response Example 2:
 ```
-Customer: "I'd like some chocolate and potato chips."
+Customer: "I'd like some potato chips."
-Robot: "For chocolate, we have dark chocolate, milk chocolate, and strawberry chocolate.
-Would you like milk chocolate?"
-Customer: "Yes."
 Robot: "For potato chips, we have salted, consomme, and BBQ flavors.
 Would you like consomme?"
 Customer: "Yes."
 Robot: "We have small and large sizes.
 Would you like the small size?"
 Customer: "No."
 Robot: "Understood.
-I will get you milk chocolate and consomme-flavored potato chips in the small size." *Places the relevant items in the shopping basket* Task completed.
+I will get you big size consomme-flavored potato chips." *Places the relevant items in the shopping basket* Task completed.
 ```

 Ideal Response Example 3: